Transfer learning with affine model transformation: Theoretical Results

-Because $\Phi_1$ is the feature map from the source feature space $\mathcal{F}_s$ onto the RKHS $\mathcal{H}_1$, $R_s$ corresponds to the true risk of training in the target domain using only the source features $f_s$.
-If this is sufficiently small, e.g., $R_s = \tilde{O}(n^{-1})$, the convergence rate indicated by Theorem \ref{thm:gen} becomes $n^{-1}$, which is an improvement over the naive convergence rate $n^{-1/2}$.
-This means that if training in the source domain yields feature representations strongly related to the target domain, the convergence of training in the target domain is accelerated.
+Because $\Phi_1$ is the feature map from the source feature space $\mathcal{F}_s$ into the RKHS $\mathcal{H}_1$, $R_s$ corresponds to the true risk of training in the target domain using only the source features $f_s$.
+If this is sufficiently small, e.g., $R_s = \tilde{O}(n^{-1/2})$, the convergence rate indicated by Theorem \ref{thm:gen} becomes $n^{-1}$, which is an improvement over the naive convergence rate $n^{-1/2}$.
+This means that if the source task yields feature representations strongly related to the target domain, training in the target domain is accelerated.
 Theorem \ref{thm:gen} measures this cross-domain relation using the metric $R_s$.

-Theorem \ref{thm:gen} is based on Theorem 11 of \citet{kuzborskij2017fast} in which the function class $g_1 + g_3$ is considered.
-Our work differs in the following two points: the source features are modeled not only additively but also multiplicatively, i.e., we consider the function class $g_1 + g_2 \cdot g_3$, and we also consider the estimation of the parameters for the source feature combination, i.e., the parameters of the functions $g_1$ and $g_2$.
-In particular, the latter affects the resulting rate in Theorem \ref{thm:gen}.
-Without estimating the source combination parameters, the rate indicated by Theorem \ref{thm:gen} improves only up to $n^{-3/4}$.
-The details are discussed in Appendix \ref{sec:apd-proof-gen}.
+Theorem \ref{thm:gen} is based on Theorem 11 of \citep{kuzborskij2017fast} in which the function class $g_1 \! +\! g_3$ is considered.
+Our work differs in the following two points: the source features are modeled not only additively but also multiplicatively, i.e., we consider the function class $g_1 \! +\! g_2 \! \cdot \! g_3$, and we also consider the estimation of the parameters for the source feature combination, i.e., the parameters of the functions $g_1$ and $g_2$.
+In particular, the latter affects the resulting rate.
+With fixed the source combination parameters, the resulting rate improves only up to $n^{\! -3/4}$.
+The details are discussed in Section \ref{sec:apd-proof-gen}.

-\subsection{Excess risk bound}
+\subsection{Excess Risk Bound}

-In this section, we analyze the excess risk, which is the difference between the risk of the estimated function and the smallest possible risk within the function class.
+Here, we analyze the excess risk, which is the difference between the risk of the estimated function and the smallest possible risk within the function class.